 In 2002, US News & World Report named forensic accounting as a “career to count on.”
 Nothing has significantly changed in corporate culture since then to make this field any less bankable.
 In fact, it seems that there will be more and more ways to use these experts in both civil and criminal cases.

-For more on the use of forensic accounting to identify evidence a crime, go to CEB’s Scientific Evidence in California Criminal Cases, chap 13.
+For more on the use of forensic accounting to identify evidence a crime, go to CEB’s Scientific Evidence and Expert Testimony in California.
 On the use of expert witnesses, including forensic accountants, turn to CEB’s California Expert Witness Guide.
 CEB also has a great new program, Forensic Accounting for Today’s Busiest Practice Areas.

 © The Regents of the University of California, 2011.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.